IfeoluwaAroboto/PING-coming-soon/README.md

 # PING-coming-soon
-A smiple project to notify potential consmers of a product lunch
+A simple project to notify potential consumers of a product lunch